You can talk about your emotions with practice, even if it feels uncomfortable at first.

 Sadness can be hard to shake, but depending on your situation, these tips might help:

 - Mourn.
-Mourning is a normal part of grief.
-Whether you’re trying to recover from a loss, breakup, change, or failure to achieve a goal, acknowledging your loss can help you accept and work through it.
+Mourning is a typical part of grief.
+Whether you’re trying to recover from a loss, breakup, change, or failure to reach a goal, acknowledging your loss can help you accept and work through it.
 Everyone grieves in their own way, so do what feels right to you.
 It might help to talk about the pain you’re in, but it also might help to simply sit with your feelings for a while or express them creatively.

 Fear happens when you sense any type of threat.
 Depending on that perceived threat, fear can range from mild to severe.